By Alex Pappas, updated in August 2021 based on interview conducted in June 2020.

 There has definitely been a semantic shift in the focus on factors.
 I think true adoption and implementation of a factor-based asset allocation framework is still in its infancy.
 What I think is undeniable is that the investment industry has recognized that certain risk factors permeate across various asset classes and it is important to group these risk factors together and make investment decisions accordingly.
 So, what I have seen folks do is group private equity, venture capital, public equity and in some cases, high yield/distressed investments as growth assets.
 Similarly, hedge funds are classified as diversifiers, while traditional fixed income investments and cash are grouped as preservation assets.
 While these classifications are an improvement over the traditional asset class framework, they still fall far short because of the lack of quantitative rigor to truly understand drivers of risk and return.

+I think a tool like Venn should help increase the adoption of the risk factor framework because of its ease of use and intuitiveness of the results.
 The next five years should be exciting for allocators who embrace this relatively new paradigm as it will force us to focus on issues that are most impactful to our portfolios – risk factors – rather than less impactful issues like asset classes, individual managers, individual stocks or individual bonds.
 The result will be better decisions, better portfolios and better outcomes.

 Does TNC make use of returns and/or holdings-based analysis when monitoring the portfolio?
 What do you see as the pros/cons of each?